 After a few hours the place already started to gleamed .
 There was a total feeling of accomplishment when I arrived back armed with tea and some sandwiches.
 Time for a break I said.
 Bobbins had found a table and chairs that he had polished till you could see your face in it.
 I set the tray on top of it.
 Oh, yum said Tayla I am so hungry.
 Everything is resolved with a cup of tea I said it is the British way.
 They discussed the days activities and I promised to get them some paint.
 What color would you like I asked Georgie?
 Well, she said it would be nice if we could each paint our own rooms the color or our choice.

 Did you know that there is another room over there as she said and pointed to the back wall, it was full of furniture?
 You could barely notice that a door existed it blended into the wood paneling.
 Did someone live here before she asked me?
 I don’t know I said, that is very interesting.
-I believe there is a book down in my office all about the history of the mill.
+I believe there is a book telling the history of the mill.
 It has names of previous owners and workers maybe I can do some investigating.
 But let us sort out the attic first.
 It looks like a huge job to me.
 It is very much brighter already I said.
 Yes, we cleaned the windows and Henry got some new light bulbs for us.
 Also, she said the bathroom has a claw foot bath tub it is beautiful.
 She had notice it when she found the bathroom.
 You can see the white and black tile now after she had moved some boxes.
 It is right in front of the window with an outstanding view of the gardens around the Mill.
 You know I said I have never had any reason to venture up this far.
 Seems like it is the perfect place for you to make your home.

 During the rest of the day the whole family worked together and set up their bedrooms, and shared the furniture they had found.
 Once it was in a livable state, they all agreed that they had done enough for one and pledged to paint and fine tune in upcoming days.